Library

 All Year 7, 8 and 9 students are encouraged to read non-fiction and fiction texts at their individual reading level for at least 20 minutes per day.
 Students are given time to read during the school day but are also encouraged to read at home.

-After finishing each book students then complete an online quiz to show that they have successful understood the content of the book.
+After finishing each book students then complete an online quiz to show that they have successfully understood the content of the book.
 The results can be monitored by teaching staff and parents via the HomeConnect module.

-Reading Club
+Book Club

 The library offers opportunities for students to help manage the library during break and lunchtime.
 Students are trained to issue and return resources, shelve, prepare new books and organise book displays.
 If you would like to volunteer, please see the librarian.